katebrenner/GoogleMapsAPI/project-worksheet.md

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
  - I wanted to use a css framework to make the page responsive, but instead I wrote out the code so I had more control over it
+ -with the extra time, I was able to utilize autocomplete, user authentication and location services.
+This all makes for better user experience.

 ## Issues and Resolutions